 One of several search engine optimization tasks that I am involved with is cleaning up a website’s link profile.
+Doing a link cleanup.
 With the Google Penguin algorithm update affecting so many websites, I have personally be involved in cleaning up a LOT of websites’ link profiles.
 So much so that I’ve quickly become the resident expert at cleaning up link profiles.
 This also involves cleaning up link profiles because websites have been manually penalized by Google because of unnatural and inorganic links pointing to a website.

 While cleaning up link profiles for Google reconsideration requests, it’s one thing that is often overlooked is the links pointing to domain names that redirect to a website.
 There may be a lot of low quality, unnatural, or inorganic links pointing to a domain name that then redirects to the website.
 So, in order to fully clean up the link profile, one must first find all of the backlinks to the website.

 I use quite a few different tools to find all a website’s backlinks:

 – Majestic SEO (full disclosure: I’m a Majestic SEO Ambassador)

 – Google Webmaster Tools

 – Bing Webmaster Tools